cmanon/wp-strava/readme.txt

 9. Route Shortcode Settings - An example route shortcode.
 Add markers=true to show green/red start/stop points.
 10. Activities Shortcode - Shows latest athlete activity in a page or post.
 11. Activities Shortcode Settings - An example activities shortcode.
 The client_id parameter is only needed if your site is connected to multiple athlete accounts.
+12. Strava Activity Block - Shows the activity block and options with a placeholder image in the editor.

 == Changelog ==